ciderale/nix-intro/slides.md

   - configure ssh-credentials & and its capabilities
   - [LnL7/nix-docker](https://github.com/LnL7/nix-docker) on Mac for details

 ## Enforce linux-flavoured builds

 ```
 # import "linux-flavoured" derivations
 import <nixpkgs> { system = "x86_64-linux"; }
-# but sure to have a linux remote builder on OSX
+# be sure to have a linux remote builder on OSX
 # OSX cannot build locally => must delegate
 ```